open-traffic-generator/ac4-workshop/lab-01/README.md

 ![alt text](../Docs/images/lab-01/lab1-14.png)

 - Run `ls` at the end to see 2 files containing the captured packets.
 With keng we can only capture incoming packets.
+These files could be opened in Wireshark or Tshark for further analysis.

 ![alt text](../Docs/images/lab-01/lab1-15.png)